mfelleisen/PillWars/README.md

   - 4. still not? change direction clockwise by STEP-RAD until a pill is - reachable. _Rotate_.
 (TODO)
   - 5. else: return default action.

+### Known Issues

+1. A human player can lose points using just the keyboard by trying to destroy an enemy (with the space bar) when his fighter isn't on the red or blue planet. --- This cannot happen when the player accidentally uses the mouse and just clicks on a planet.

+2. On occasion, turning the player via mouse clicks doesn't work.
+   It is not clear when that happens.
+Using the keys and then the mouse seems to fix it.